-The Agent Git plug-in allows you to seamlessly integrate PowerBuilder 2017 with Git.
+The Agent Git plug-in allows you to seamlessly integrate PowerBuilder 2017, PowerBuilder 2019 and PowerBuilder 2023 with Git.

 Features of the plug-in include:

-Below is a link to a short video showing how to connect a PowerBuilder 2017 project to Git using Agent Git.
+Below is a link to a short video showing how to connect a PowerBuilder 2017 workspace to the Git version control using Agent Git.

 The tutorial below describes how to use Agent Git with the PowerBuilder 2017 IDE and the Git source control.